 Latino Victory is dedicated to making sure Latino voices are heard by empowering Latino voters, developing a Latino donor pipeline, and developing the Latino candidate bench through three entities: Latino Victory Fund, Latino Victory Project, and Latino Victory Foundation.

 Latino Victory fund

-Latino Victory Fund (PAC), our political arm, supports progressive candidates that reflect Latino values.
+Latino Victory Fund (PAC), our political arm, supports progressive candidates who support Latino values.
 Latinos make up 18% of the population, but only one percent of all elected officials.
-The Latino Victory Fund supports progressive Latino candidates and opposes candidates that don’t reflect our values.
+Latino Victory Fund aims to increase the number of Latino candidates and elected officials in government by supporting progressive Latino candidates in local, state and federal elections.